Potential Tam Rotor Condition

 But regardless of the apparent direction at launch, NW winds are likely to produce a rotor, just off B Launch, as shown with the arrows.
 It is not possible to avoid this rotor from launch, except by timing your launch when this wind condition doesn’t exist.

 This rotor can be quite severe at times.
 It can potentially cause a sudden loss of control, or a full sail collapse at low altitude.
-Please use caution and be sure you know the true wind direction.
+Please use caution and be sure you know the true wind direction when you are launching.